quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 * cancelled: when a timer is cancelled (e.g., all outstanding packets are acknowledged, start idle period)

-Note: to indicate an active timer's timeout update, a new "set" event is used.
+In order to indicate an active timer's timeout update, a new "set" event is used.

 Definition: